kevinding0218/InterviewDocuments/Q and A/Kotlin.md

 - **Extension Function** provides an option to “add” methods to class without inheriting a class.
 - The created extension functions are used as a regular function inside that class
 ### What are inline functions ?
 - Inline function instruct compiler to insert complete body of the function wherever that function got used in the code.
-To use an Inline function, all you need to do is just add an inline keyword at the beginning of the function declaration.
+### What are scope functions in Kotlin ?
+- Scoped functions are functions that execute a block of code within the context of an object.
+There are five scoped functions in kotlin :  **let**,  **run**,  **with**,  **also**  and  **apply.**
+The scope functions differ by the result they return:
+-   `apply`  and  `also`  return the context object.
+So they can be used in chaining function calls on the same object after them.
+They also can be used in return statements of functions
+-   `let`,  `run`, and  `with`  return the lambda result.
 ### Singleton class
 #### Rules for making a class Singleton
 The following rules are followed to make a Singleton class: